Ben Connell

 J. Benjamin 'Ben' Connell (born February 20, 1982) is an American politician of the Republican Party.
-He is a member of the South Carolina House of Representatives representing District 52.
+He is a former member of the South Carolina House of Representatives representing District 52.
 In the 2022 primary election for South Carolina House of Representatives District 52, Connell defeated Republican incumbent Vic Dabney, who had been a member of the South Carolina House since 2020.
 Connell went on to defeat Democratic nominee Eve Carlin in the general election.

 Prior to this election, Connell served on Kershaw County Council.

-Connell serves on the House Judiciary Committee.
+Connell served on the House Judiciary Committee.

-Camden was born in Camden, South Carolina and resides in Lugoff, South Carolina.
+Connell was born in Camden, South Carolina and resides in Lugoff, South Carolina.

+Connell resigned from the South Carolina House in September 2024 in conjunction with a new appointment to the Kershaw County Council.